South Korea and the International Monetary Fund

-South Korea and the International Monetary Fund (IMF) partner to assist the country in managing its financial system.
-Korea's economy is considered fundamentally sound because of the balance of their banking sector and their aim toward a zero structural balance without compromising their ability to sustain debt.
+South Korea and the International Monetary Fund (IMF) partner together to assist the country in managing its financial system.
+South Korea's economy is considered fundamentally sound because of the balance of their banking sector and their aim toward a zero structural balance without compromising their ability to sustain debt.
 The IMF Board in 2019 assessed that the policy framework and financial system in place are sturdy and firmly set.